ly774508966/vuframe-plugin-unity/README.md

 You need to have a Vuframe Platform Account in order to use this.
 If you don't have one already, you can sign up here: http://www.vuframe.com/signup

+**Attention: while it is still BETA please always make a copy of your project before starting to use the Vuframe Plugin.**

 ### Requirements (Compatibility)
 Currently this version is compatible and tested with all versions between Unity 4.6.0 up to 5.5.1 At this time only Legacy shaders are supported in Unity 5.